 An automobile is a major investment, that requires careful planning and research.
 According to Edmunds, the 2019 average price for a new car was $36,718.
-For most of us, making a purchase this large requires an auto loan.
-How much the loan costs per month is based on a number of factors, including your down payment, your trade-in value, and your credit score.
+For most of us, purchasing this large requires an auto loan.
+How much the loan costs per month is based on several factors, including your down payment, trade-in value, and credit score.

 Let’s say you decided to purchase a car valued at the national average.
-Your trade-in car is valued at $5,000, you have $2,500 to make a down payment and had good credit.
-Assuming your locality has a seven percent tax rate, and your good credit qualified you for 3.5 percent interest on a 72-month loan, your monthly payment would be around $490 per month.
+Your trade-in car is valued at $5,000, you have $2,500 to make a down payment, and had good credit.
+Assuming your locality has a seven percent tax rate, and your good credit qualifies you for 3.5 percent interest on a 72-month loan, your monthly payment would be around $490 per month.

 Regular Auto Maintenance, Insurance, and Yearly Registration

-On top of this is the cost of auto insurance, which is mandatory to legally operate a vehicle on public roads.
-A survey by Business Insider showed average yearly rates per state can range from $1,100 to over $3,300.
-The average cost of annual auto insurance across all 50 states is $1,377.
+On top of this is the cost of auto insurance, which is mandatory to operate a vehicle on public roads legally.
+A survey by Business Insider showed average yearly rates per state could range from $1,100 to over $3,300.
+The average annual auto insurance cost across all 50 states is $1,377.